AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-08-0.md

 ## Authoring

-- Topics fail to open in the Editor when accessed from the Map Dashboard.
+- Topics fail to open in the Editor when accessed from Topic reports in Map Dashboard.
 (GUIDES-45277)

 ## Editor 2.0